LarissaKim/realworld-example/README.md

 - get more comfortable with Next.js
 - build proficiency in React
 - learn about
-  - implementing a backend using AWS
+  - implementing a backend (database, API)
-    - including DynamoDB, Lamba, API Gateway
-    - and explore single-table design
   - caching strategies
   - pagination
   - authentication